-The risks of being found noncompliant with HIPAA guidelines are among the most pressing issues for healthcare IT professionals.
+The risks of being found non-compliant with HIPAA guidelines are among the most pressing issues for healthcare IT professionals.
 In the event of a data breach, HIPAA fines can exceed $1.5 million.
-To compound matters, the Department of Health and Human Services Office for Civil Rights (OCR) has recently begun the second phase of random HIPAA audits, which will involve a combination of both written requests and on-site visits.
-That means now is the time for organizations to ensure they're compliant with all HIPAA requirements.
+To compound matters, the Department of Health and Human Services Office for Civil Rights (OCR) has recently begun the second phase of random HIPAA audits, involving written requests and on-site visits.
+That means now is the time for organizations to comply with all HIPAA requirements.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) includes five categories of technical safeguards, which include authentication, documentation, intrusion protection, and data integrity protection.
 While HIPAA guidelines are not specific on the types of technical safeguards needed to achieve compliance, NIST Special Publication 800-66 provides more insight.
 If you're unsure of the role file integrity monitoring plays in HIPAA integrity controls, join us for clarification.

 The Department of Health & Human Services (HHS) defines integrity controls in Security Rule, at § 164.304 as "the property that data or information have not been altered or destroyed in an unauthorized manner."
 This requires that electronic personal health information (ePHI) is not modified in any technical or non-technical way.

 This rule includes just one checklist item:

 - “Implement electronic mechanisms to corroborate that electronically protected health information has not been altered or destroyed in an unauthorized manner."